 Gluteus Medius Release Placement:

-Placement: Sit with the tailbone directly on the ramp (the big end) of the Claw, and let the leg fall to the side - the trigger should dig right into Gluteus Medius right around the waistline.
-You may need to reposition or squirm around for a few seconds to find the tender spots in Gluteus Medius, it is wide and there may be multiple knots and trigger points to work out.
+Placement: Sit with the tailbone directly on the ramp (the big end) of the Claw, and let the leg fall to the side - the trigger should dig right into Gluteus Medius right.
+Gluteus Medius is higher on the buttocks than Glute Maximus and Piriformis - Glute Medius is accessed right along the beltline (see anatomy image below for reference).
+You may need to reposition for a few seconds to find the tender spots in the Gluteus Medius... it is wide and there may be multiple knots and trigger points to work out.

 Motion: Motion is crucial for Gluteus Medius release.
 Move the leg on the massage side up and down for a nice Gluteus Medius trigger point release.
 Another option for Gluteus Medius release is to generate motion from the opposite-side leg, shaking the body up and down on the trigger of the Claw.